e-business Elements «Prev Next»

 Standards exist for programming languages, operating systems, data formats, communications protocols, and electrical interfaces.
 For the user, standards are important because they allow the combination of products from different manufacturers to create a customized system.
 Without standards, only hardware and software from the same company could be used together.

-Standards and eBusiness technologies
+Standards and eBusiness Technologies

 In order to choose your solutions technologies wisely, it's important to know that eBusiness technologies fall into two "standards camps."
 These camps are: